hidekihill/hidekihill.github.io/projects.md

 The following is a brief overview of my academic work and projects.
 You can view my <a href="https://github.com/hidekihill">GitHub profile</a> for select code and details.

 ## AffectFusion: A Multimodal Deep Learning Framework for Affective State Recognition with Applications to Online Education Systems
 S. Ajadalu, Y. Attafuah, H. Hill.
 Engineering a data pipeline for live inference on a multimodel architecture detecting level of engagement and binary emotion classification.
-This paper
+This paper discusses the application of the deep learning architecture to online learning systems.
 * View <a href="https://hidekihill.github.io/1513_Report_Public_copy.pdf">project report</a>.

 ## Computations with a Family of Three-Dimensional Kloosterman Sums